-The dedicated project teams are complemented by the knowledge, guidance and strategic leadership of all three organisations; the Free State Department of Education, Kagiso Trust and Cyril Ramaphosa Foundation and FirstRand Empowerment Foundation).
+The dedicated workstreams are complemented by the knowledge, guidance and strategic leadership of all four organisations (Free State Department of Education, Kagiso Trust and Cyril Ramaphosa Foundation and FirstRand Empowerment Foundation).

 This is a unique pilot project and various committees are in place to mitigate potential risks and ensure proper governance and accountability at all levels.

 The DWSD model seeks to see many schools undergo systematic transformation through its four-prong approach as follows: